peterhost/peterhost.github.com/_posts/2012-06-30-Installing-Zabbix-on-legacy-ubuntu-hardy-with-plesk.markdown

     *              <http://www.zabbix.com>                    *
     ***********************************************************

+####Configure options (for information):

+    $ ./configure --help

+The output is copied at the bottom of this tutorial, for reference

 ###Database Backend :

 Here, you'll need to choose one of these (and only one) depending on your prefered backend